AngleProtocol/angle-docs/guides/ageur-power-usecase.md

 ### Crypto Company / DAO side: pay contributor with agEUR from any token

-On the crypto company side, once they received the invoice they can just send the required amount of agEUR to the specified address.
+On the company side, once they receive the invoice they can just send the required amount of agEUR to the specified address.
 If they don’t own agEUR yet, they can go through Angle’s app at [app.angle.money](http://app.angle.money), and add the invoicer address as recipient.
 Then, they can select **any token they hold**, and use the expert mode to make sure the minimum amount received is that of the invoice.

 ![Angle agEUR from any token](/.gitbook/assets/angle-token-to-ageur.png)

-**In one on-chain transaction, a company / DAO is able to pay their contributors with any token, almost instantly, and at very low fees.**
+**In one on-chain transaction, any company or DAO can pay their contributors with any token, almost instantly, and at very low fees.**

 ## Withdrawing the agEUR received to a bank account with Mt Pelerin

 - [Mt Pelerin](https://www.mtpelerin.com/sell-crypto)

-Now that the contributors have received their payment from the DAO / company, they can simply withdraw the agEUR from their wallet to EUR in their bank account in one on-chain transaction by using Mt Pelerin.
+After the contributors have received their payment from the DAO / company, they can simply withdraw the agEUR from their wallet to EUR in their bank account in one on-chain transaction by using Mt Pelerin.
 Above a certain amount, users will need to go through a classic KYC process on Mt Pelerin’s mobile application.

 After they are all setup, people will be able to send their cryptos back to their bank account quickly and easily, at the cost and speed of one on-chain transaction.
 Obviously, users can also keep their agEUR and invest in the different yield opportunities available.